-With ongoing chaos in the banking-sector, slowed economic growth and the rise of inflation, many Americans are watching their savings and retirement accounts lose value.
+With ongoing chaos in the banking sector, slowed economic growth, and the rise of inflation, many Americans are watching their savings and retirement accounts lose value.

-According to a recent survey by EY, a global consulting firm, almost three-quarters of those surveyed reported changing their investment strategies due to declining values in their portfolios.
+According to a recent survey by a global consulting firm, almost three-quarters of those surveyed reported changing their investment strategies due to declining values in their portfolios.

-Altering your investment strategy when necessary is an important part of maintaining a healthy portfolio that can meet and maintain your goals, but making decisions that will have long-term impacts on your retirement based on short-term stressors in the market can cause more harm than good.
+Altering your investment strategy when necessary is an important part of maintaining a healthy portfolio that can help meet and maintain your goals, but making decisions that will have long-term impacts on your retirement based on short-term stressors in the market can cause more harm than good.

 Below are four tips for navigating the current market conditions.